 You can type up your proposal narrative (1200 words),

 You can upload it in a video or audio recording (8 minutes in length).

 - Describe the work you propose to do with the grant funds.
 What are your specific proposed activities?

-- Tell us about your community of practice: is it your artistic discipline, field of study, place-based, geographic, or broader community?
+- Tell us about your community of practice: is it your artistic discipline, audience, field of study, place-based, geographic, or broader community?

 - How does the work you propose reflect or respond to your community of practice?